BondGoat/react-native-hunterslog-media-picker/README.md

 ## Install

-`npm install react-native-hunterslog-media-picker --save`
+`npm install react-native-hunterslog-media-picker --save` Also you need to install dependencies plugin if not installed yet:
+`npm install react-native-video --save`
+`npm install react-native-asset-thumbnail --save`

 Use [rnpm](https://github.com/rnpm/rnpm) to automatically complete the installation:
 `rnpm link react-native-hunterslog-media-picker`
+`rnpm link react-native-video`
+`rnpm link react-native-asset-thumbnail`

 or link manually like so: